 Welcome to our website!
 We are Ensemble Affect.

-Ensemble Affect is a string band conceived in Chicago, specializing in historically-informed-performance otherwise known as HIP.
-Group members now live nation-wide, forming a web of opportunity to bring the thrilling music created in the Baroque, Classical, and Renaissance periods to many locations across the country.
-Ensemble Affect is devoted to spreading the word about historical performance and providing accessible, engaging, and affordable opportunities to experience it.
+Ensemble Affect is a string band based in both San Francisco and Chicago, specializing in creating performances that explore the expanse of human emotion, and draw upon historically-inspired performance practice.
+Group members live nation-wide, forming a web of opportunity to bring the thrilling music created in the Baroque, Classical, and Renaissance periods to many locations across the country in addition to our two home cities.
+Ensemble Affect is devoted to providing accessible, engaging, and educational opportunities to experience historical performances.

 Established November 2019.
-We, the founding members of Ensemble Affect, formed the group to create a conduit to explore our love of historically-informed performance, and to provide Chicago with another resource to experience early music.
+We formed Ensemble Affect to create a conduit to explore our love of historically-informed performance, and to provide Chicago with another resource to experience early music.
 The first concert, “Eine Kleine Bachmusik,” was held in Evanston, Illinois to a packed house at Vail Chapel.
 We were overjoyed and overwhelmed by the positive feedback from our community, and quickly began rehearsals for our next concert, held in February of 2020.
 After its success, we began working toward incorporating the group as a nonprofit, setting up professional recording sessions, building a board, and planning future seasons.
 Of course we did not know that in a month everything would be put on pause.

 This music takes guts.
 Gut strings, that is.
 We perform on instruments made in the style of (or even made in) the 17th and 18th centuries - arched bows, sheep-gut strings, and not a chin rest in sight.
 This helps us get closer to the style of playing that took place over 300 years ago.
 In addition to our vintage fiddles, we practice performing in a style close to what concertgoers’ ears would have heard in the 17th and 18th centuries.
 To do this we draw upon historical sources like treatises, expert knowledge and training from renowned HIP players, and even depictions of performances found in paintings or letters.